chuongmep/chuongmep/README.md

 - [revitpythonshell](https://github.com/architecture-building-systems/revitpythonshell) - An IronPython scripting environment for Autodesk Revit and Vasari

 - [docfx](https://github.com/dotnet/docfx) - Tools for authoring and publishing API documentation for .NET projects

+- [XbimEssentials](https://github.com/xBimTeam/XbimEssentials) - A .NET library to work with data in the IFC format.
+This is the core component of the Xbim Toolkit

 ...
 Please find more on github ....